influxdata/docs-v2/content/flux/v0.x/notifications/_index.md

     2.  `()` executes the function returned by `endpoint() => (mapFn)`

-**This example sends four notifications to Slack**, one notification for each row with a `_value` above 15.0 and appends the a boolean value indicating the success of the notification request.
+**This example sends four notifications to Slack**, one notification for each row with a `_value` above 15.0, and appends a boolean value indicating the success of the notification request.

 ```js